aheschl1/JsonTorchModels/README.md

 *Components*

 Component classes are looked up in this order:
+1. Fully qualified name (crashes if it doesn't exist)
-1. torchvision.models
+2. torchvision.models
-2. torch.nn
+3. torch.nn
-3. json_torch_models.modules.default_modules
+4. json_torch_models.modules.default_modules

-To add new components, add them to json_torch_models.modules.default_modules or modify json_torch_models.utils to index where you need.
+To add new components, add them to json_torch_models.modules.default_modules or modify json_torch_models.utils to map where you need.
 ```
 {
   "ComponentClass": "SkippedLinker",